DiraGeoSystems/websiteAU/README.md

 (well, at present really just statically created), and online at <https://dirageosystems.ch> since December 2021.

+In 2023 we contracted dreamis.ch to redesign the website.
+It now uses Bootstrap (no longer W3CSS).

-Please keep this simple and static.
+Please keep this **simple and static.**

 ## Hosting